abhishekcha/MATCHBOX/work.md

  create a passwordhash using bcrypt.hash and save the user. compare password and throw errors if email or password is invalid.

+ install cookie parser
+ jsut send a dummy cookie to user create GET /profile API and check if you get a cookie back install jsonwebtokens in login api ,after email and password validation create a jst tokens and send it back to user read the cookie inside ypur profile api and find the logged in user userAuth middleware add the userAuth middleware in profile api and a new connection requesst api set the expiry of jwt token and set to 10 days